blockydevs/bdmh-cross-chain-governance/frontend/README.md

 (remember to change `<CHAINID>` with the actual number for all cases and assign address to them).

+- `REACT_APP_SHOW_TEST_BANNER` - this variable is used to display a test version banner on the website.
+Set it to `"true"` if you want the banner to be visible.
+If the variable is not set or set to anything other than "true", the banner will not be displayed.

 ## Setup and Installation

 Follow the steps below to set up the project on your local machine: